Heart Meet Butt

 A week later, Lara and I find ourselves sitting amongst our suitcases outside of the Colorado Springs Airport waiting for her brothers to pick us up.
 The sun nearly setting over the mountains, creating a delightfully picturesque backdrop for the next chapter in my life.
 I breathe a sigh of relief, as sense of calm spreads through my bones.

 “I’m so excited for you to be here, you have no idea!
 I’m going to show you everything! ” Lara rambles on as she scrolls through her phone, her thumb moving faster than the speed of light.
 I lean into her side, her strawberry blonde locks tickling my nose with wafts of coconut.

-Lara and I met four years ago, during the first day of university.
+Lara and I met four years ago, during the first week of university.
 I was terribly overwhelmed, alone in a new environment and unable to hold back tears I had been stifling all day.
-Turning the corner of the cat enclosure in the animal clinic I volunteered for, I ended up running smack dab right into her and instead of telling me off, she held on tight as I cried.
-Ever since that day we have been inseparable, becoming the sisters that we had both wished for our entire lives.
+I remember sharply turning the corner in the animal clinic I volunteered for and ran right, smack dab into her.
+Instead of telling me off, she held on tight as I cried.
+Ever since that day we have been inseparable, becoming the sisters we had both wished for, our entire lives.